bjmeier/CarND_Project3/README.md

 #### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network that followed the [NVIDIA example](https://arxiv.org/pdf/1604.07316v1.pdf "End to End Learning for Self-Driving Cars").
-This acitecture was selected because it performed well in the physical world.
+This architecture was selected because it performed well in the physical world.

 Top 50 pixels and bottom 20 pixels are cropped from 160 x 320 images (model.py line 63)